 New Zealand Adventure Tours

-We challenge you to find a country that packs more untouched, dramatic and diverse scenery into a small space than New Zealand.
+We challenge you to find a country that packs more untouched, dramatic and diverse scenery into a smaller space than New Zealand.
 The light here is different somehow, making the fiords, glaciers, rainforest, volcanoes, beech forests and rugged coastlines crisper, brighter and a bit more intense than you'd ever expect.

 You'll find yourself surrounded by some of the best scenery on the planet with few signs of civilisation and no one else around.
 As an independent nation that lies across the Tasman Sea from Australia, New Zealand is home to only four and a half million people.
 About a third of them reside in Auckland city and the rest are spread out around two main islands, which together are about half the size of California, leaving vast tracts nearly uninhabited.
 It's no wonder a lot of visitors find it hard to leave!